-Hudson Taylor envisioned a missionary task greater than any since the days of Paul—the evangelization of China.
-Toward that end he established the China Inland Mission on June 27, 1865.
+Hudson Taylor envisioned a missionary task more significant than any since the days of Paul—the evangelization of China.
+Toward that end, he established the China Inland Mission on June 27, 1865.
 It was the dream of his life, for even before age five he had told friends he wished to be a missionary to the Orient.

 He wasn’t actually converted to Christ, however, until years later.
 His mother long prayed for his conversion, but with no apparent results.
 One day while a hundred miles from home she felt unusually burdened for him.
 She withdrew to her room, locked the door, and began to pray earnestly.
 She didn’t stop till convinced he had been saved.

-Meanwhile Hudson, 17, was at home with nothing to do.
+Meanwhile, Hudson, 17, was at home with nothing to do.
 He wandered into his father’s library, shuffled through some papers, and came to a leaflet that began with an interesting story.
 He read the story, then kept reading.
 It was a gospel tract, and as Hudson later put it, “Light was flashed into my soul by the Holy Spirit.
-There was nothing in the world to be done but to fall down on one’s knees and [pray for salvation].”
+There was nothing to do but fall down on one’s knees and [pray for salvation].”

 Then he received a letter from his friend John McCarthy, who told him to try “ … abiding, not striving nor struggling.”
 Christ himself is “the only power for service; the only ground for unchanging joy.”